Design considerations - Distributed Load Testing on AWS

 Supported applications

-This solution supports cloud-based applications, and on-premises applications as long as you have a network connection from your AWS account to your application.
-The solution supports APIs that use either HTTP or HTTPS.
-You also have control over the HTTP request headers, so you can add authorization or custom headers to pass tokens or API keys.
+This solution supports testing cloud-based applications and on-premises applications as long as you have network connectivity from your AWS account to your application.
+The solution supports APIs that use HTTP or HTTPS protocols.

 If you have JMeter input files, you can zip the input files together with the JMeter script.
 You can choose the zip file when you create a test scenario.